 (Post-security, level 5)

 Under the proposed terms of the development agreement, the airport remains in full control of its facility -- including the ticket lobbies, security screening areas and public circulation.
 Great Hall Partners will be responsible for constructing the improvements and managing the terminal concessions.
 DEN and Great Hall Partners are sharing the costs of design and construction.
 Great Hall Partners will be repaid through a combination of DEN payments and they will keep 20% of the concession revenues.
-Additionally, DEN will pay Great Hall Partners to operate and maintain the terminal.
-We anticipate the cost to design and build the project to range between $650-$775 million, though the Great Hall Partners' total contract amount will be higher due to operations, maintenance and financing.
-We are still finalizing the total contract amount.
+DEN will keep 100 percent of other revenues derived from the terminal in spaces the airport will develop.
+We anticipate the cost to design and build the project will range from $650-$770 million, which includes an airport-added contingency of $120 million to accommodate unexpected issues or changes in TSA or airline processing in the next few years.
 The contract length will be set at 34 years, which includes four years of design and construction work, following by 30 years of concessions operations and maintenance.
-DEN will also keep 100 percent of other revenues derived from the terminal in spaces the airport will develop.
+Once construction is complete, DEN will pay Great Hall Partners to operate and maintain the terminal for the life of the contract.
+These payments, added with the cost of design and construction, equal a maximum contract amount of $1.8 billion.
+This is very much in line with other airports in the U.S. and abroad, which are investing in new or improved terminals and other airport facilities as they age or grow.
+Los Angeles, for example, is spending about $5 billion on a people mover to relieve congestion in its terminal area.

 DEN is an enterprise of the City and County of Denver, so no taxpayer money is used from the city's General Fund for any projects or operations at the airport.
 Instead, the airport acts more like a business, so revenue generated by the airport would be used for this and any other projects at DEN.
 Importantly, the Great Hall project would not interrupt or take the place of any other airport improvement projects.
 The DEN capital improvement plan ensures that the entire airport is maintained, including runways, taxiways, roads and other infrastructure.